2009 swine flu pandemic in Venezuela: June

 June 14: 44 cases confirmed up to date.
 4 cases were confirmed on Nueva Esparta, Aragua, Mérida State and Miranda (One case per state).

-June 15: A new case confirmed on Aragua.

 June 16: 52 total cases in Venezuela.
 7 new cases, 4 of them are located on Aragua, and the remaining 3 on Miranda.

 June 17: The health authorities placed an ocean cruiser on quarantine with more than 1.300 persons on board on Isla Margarita, since 3 persons were positive on the A (H1N1) virus exam.
 8 new cases confirmed, increasing the total to 60, 4 on Miranda, 2 on Carabobo, 1 on Aragua and 1 on Anzoátegui.